-Generally, while cooking rice, these steps are followed: Boiling water, adding a bowl of raw rice, adding salt, covering it with the lid and cooking it at low flame until rice is cooked.
-And if you are following the same recipe to cook brown rice, then you might not be preparing it the right way.
+The following stages are usually followed when cooking rice: Boiling water, adding a bowl of raw rice, seasoning with salt, covering with a lid, and cooking on low heat until the rice is done.
+And if you’re cooking brown rice according to the same recipe, you might not be doing it correctly.

 Right Ways Of Cooking Brown Rice